Mubariz-a18/shyftlabs-assignment/README.md

 2. Change to the project directory: cd shyftlabs-assignment

-3. nvm use 20.3.1
+3. Use command to change Node version: nvm use 20.3.1

 4. Install project dependencies: npm install

 ## Running the Application

-4. To run the application locally, use the following command: npm start
+5. To run the application locally, use the following command: npm start
     This will start the application on http://localhost:3000.